 • Best for: Single-layer ranch and bungalow tear-offs

-The 10-yard can fits in a tight driveway for small shingle tear-offs while staying under the legal tonnage limit.
+The 10-yard can fits in any tight driveway for a single haul of shingles within our legal tonnage limit.

 Matte-black 20-yard roofing roll-off dumpster with steel ribbed sides and swinging rear door, sitting directly on the concrete driveway of a two-story Rialto home, asphalt shingle debris being loaded over the low wall, clean documentary lighting.